VACANT TO VIBRANT

 15 Minute City Model

 State law requires the city to plan for about 456,000 new homes by 2029.
-But Senate Bill 79 would blanket‑upzone huge portions of L.A., allowing big jumps in height and density, even in historic, walkable neighborhoods like Larchmont, Windsor Square, and Silver Lake without real planning for streets or infrastructure.
+But Senate Bill 79 would blanket‑upzone huge portions of L.A., allowing big jumps in height and density, including in historic, walkable neighborhoods near major transit corridors, without real planning for streets or infrastructure.*

 I oppose that one‑size‑fits‑all approach.
 Instead, I’ll push for a local alternative plan that meets or exceeds state housing goals with targeted growth along major corridors and transit‑rich streets.
-This plan will be developed with neighbors, renters, small businesses, and design experts, and submitted to the state as a community‑built, legally compliant alternative.
+This plan will be developed with neighbors, renters, small businesses, and design experts, and submitted to the state as a community‑built, legally compliant alternative that help Los Angeles meet its RHNA goal by 2029.

 Right now, development feels random - isolated projects with no trees, shops, or street plan.
 I want to replace that chaos with connected, complete neighborhoods.